Rules for the 2023 Major League Show Jumping Series

 - Withdrawals – If one team cannot participate in round 1, the round will be run with the remaining teams, with four still advancing to the First Jump-Off.
 A team withdrawing from round 1 will receive no prize money and no points.
 If one or more of the four qualifying teams must withdraw from competition following round one, they will be placed 4th, or tied for the lowest placing available.
+A withdrawal following round one, must be approved by the ground jury, otherwise this team will be placed 5th, and the team finishing 5th in round one, will be brought forward for the first jump-off.
 Similarly, if one of the qualified teams for the podium Jump-Off must withdraw, they will forfeit the final, and place second or fourth respectively.

-- Disqualification – If a rider is disqualified that team will finish behind teams in which all three riders completed their round.
+- Disqualification – If a rider is disqualified / eliminated / retires that team will finish behind teams in which all three riders completed their round.
 If two riders on a team do not complete their round, their team will finish below teams who had only one rider not complete.
 In the event all riders are disqualified the whole team will be disqualified, and will receive no points.
 In the event a team rider is disqualified from the entire event prior to the start of the Team Competition, the team manager will be permitted to make a substitution.
 If said team does not have a fourth rider at the event, the team manager may select a rider competing in the MLSJ event that is not on a MLSJ team.
 If a substitution cannot be found, the team will be disqualified and will receive no points.

-GRAND PRIX PARTICIAPATION
+GRAND PRIX PARTICIPATION

-2022 Season Bonuses
+2023 Season Bonuses

-- Bonus prize money will be awarded based on individuals prize money won in the grand prix’s that host MLSJ competitions.
-In the event of a tie between individuals, the prize money for the placings in question are added together and divided by the number of 8 individuals tied.
-For example if three individuals tied for second place, the money for first, second, and third will be added up and then divided by 3 so that the three individuals receive equal shares.
+- Bonus prize money will be awarded based on total points earned over the series.
+In the event of a tie between teams, the prize money for the teams in question are added together and divided by the number of teams tied.
+For example if three team tied for second place, the money for second, third and fourth will be added up and then divided by 3 so that the three teams receive equal shares.
 Breakdown as follows:

-7. Event Hosting Requirements
+- 7. Event Hosting Requirements

-Offer the following competitions as a minimum:
+- Offer the following competitions as a minimum:

 - i.
-Team Event with minimum of $150,000 USD
+Team Event with minimum of $255,000 CAD

 - ii.
 Two – Category C classes